 2. Propane (Gas) Smokers

 Gas smokers typically look just like electric smokers, but rely on propane tanks for heat.
 Like electric smokers, they have a dedicated area for wood chips or chunks.
 They are “set it and forget it” style, but you won’t typically be selecting a specific degree temperature.
 Instead, most models have more vague high/low-style dials that regulate gas flow.
 They can take a bit of tinkering to get comfortable with, and a common complaint with gas smokers is that chips/chunks burn up too fast.
+However, there are still some quality gas models, and you can check out the best propane smokers here.

 3. Pellet Smokers